 Interestingly however, the rise of MNCs in the wake of market internationalisation did not per se result in a withdrawal of transnational companies from both national and European employers' associations.
 MNCs are strongly represented in national employers' associations (Marginson and Meardi 2010) and even more so in European associations.
-Assumedly, the topic of wages was on the agenda of both Business Europe13 and the WEM14.
+Assumedly, the topic of wages was on the agenda of both Business Europe14 and the WEM15.
 There is some evidence that in the metal sector, the EMF's initiative has prompted WEM to exchange information on the development of collectively settled wages (Marginson and Sisson 2006: 204).
-The establishment of transnational bargaining network seems to have played an im-
+The establishment of transnational bargaining network seems to have played an important role in employers' attempts to coordinate information on wage-setting.
+For instance, the initiatives between the IG Metall Coastal district and the unions in Denmark include the involvement of employers' associations in cross-border projects aiming at strengthening employment in the region (Andersen 2006).
+Moreover, the bargaining cooperation within the German-Belgian-Dutch network is quite active and strongly institutionalised.
+Thus, it can be expected that information exchange on wage bargaining occurs in some form or another among employers in the central-western metal sector.